todiadiyatmo/wp-ffpc/readme.txt

 (3) nginx compatility means that if used with PHP Memcache or PHP Memcached extension, the created memcached entries can be read and served directly from nginx, making the cache insanely fast.
 If used with APC, this feature is not available (no APC module for nginx), although, naturally, the cache modul is functional and working, but it will be done by PHP instead of nginx.
 Short nginx example configuration is generated on the plugin settings page if Memcache or Memcached is selected as cache type.
-NOTE: some features ( like pingback link in HTTP header ) will not be available with this solution! ( yet )
+NOTE: some features ( most of additional HTTP headers for example ) will not be available with this solution! ( yet )

 Some parts were based on [Hyper Cache](http://wordpress.org/extend/plugins/hyper-cache "Hyper Cache") plugin by Satollo (info@satollo.net).